genxapi/genxapi/docs/getting-started.md

 # Getting Started

-Welcome to `client-api-generator`.
+Welcome to `GenxAPI`.
 In a few commands you can turn an OpenAPI specification into a versioned SDK that ships through your CI/CD pipeline.
 This guide walks through installation, configuration, and validating the first generation locally.

 ## Prerequisites